WebAssembly/design/AstSemantics.md

 spanning from offset `0` to `memory_size`.
 The linear memory can be considered to be a untyped array of bytes which is stored separately from the global variables.
-The linear memory is sandboxed; it does not alias the execution engine's internal data structures, the stack, or other process memory.
+The linear memory is sandboxed; it does not alias the execution engine's internal data structures, the execution stack, or other process memory.
 All accesses to memory are annotated with a type.
 The legal types for global variables and memory accesses are called *Memory types*.